NovamationCEO/nhl-pipeline/README.md

     - Can setting up database be automated in a reasonable amount of time?

 - Game.
 Add 'assists,' 'hits,' and 'penalty minutes.'

-- Game.
-What's the difference between 'goals' and 'points?'
-Examine docs.

-- Can a 'Left Wing' player become a 'Right Wing,' or is that a descriptor of the player himself?

 - Testing.
 I haven't wanted to test just database functioning, but it's starting to get into 'real' logic.